O’Reilly Automotive (NASDAQ:ORLY) PT Raised to $575.00

-O’Reilly Automotive (NASDAQ:ORLY) had its price objective lifted by analysts at Raymond James from $550.00 to $575.00 in a report released on Tuesday, The Fly reports.
-The brokerage presently has an “outperform” rating on the specialty retailer’s stock.
-Raymond James’ target price indicates a potential upside of 8.71% from the company’s previous close.
+O’Reilly Automotive (NASDAQ:ORLY) had its target price hoisted by Morgan Stanley from $560.00 to $575.00 in a research note issued to investors on Thursday, Price Targets.com reports.
+The brokerage presently has an “overweight” rating on the specialty retailer’s stock.
+Morgan Stanley’s price objective points to a potential upside of 4.00% from the company’s previous close.

-A number of other analysts have also recently issued reports on the company.
-Stephens increased their price objective on O’Reilly Automotive from $530.00 to $575.00 and gave the stock an “overweight” rating in a report on Friday, March 26th.
-UBS Group raised their price target on O’Reilly Automotive from $540.00 to $590.00 and gave the company a “buy” rating in a report on Friday, April 23rd.
-Credit Suisse Group reaffirmed a “hold” rating on shares of O’Reilly Automotive in a report on Thursday, April 1st.
-TheStreet upgraded O’Reilly Automotive from a “c+” rating to a “b-” rating in a research report on Friday, March 26th.
-Finally, Wells Fargo & Company increased their price objective on O’Reilly Automotive from $575.00 to $600.00 and gave the company an “overweight” rating in a research report on Monday, April 19th.
-They noted that the move was a valuation call.
-Eight research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-O’Reilly Automotive presently has an average rating of “Buy” and an average price target of $522.35.
+Several other brokerages also recently issued reports on ORLY.
+Oppenheimer reiterated a “buy” rating and issued a $555.00 price target on shares of O’Reilly Automotive in a report on Thursday, February 11th.
+Royal Bank of Canada lifted their price target on O’Reilly Automotive from $578.00 to $595.00 and gave the company an “outperform” rating in a report on Tuesday.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on O’Reilly Automotive in a report on Monday, March 15th.
+They set a “neutral” rating and a $493.00 price target on the stock.
+Stephens lifted their price target on O’Reilly Automotive from $530.00 to $575.00 and gave the company an “overweight” rating in a report on Friday, March 26th.
+Finally, Citigroup initiated coverage on O’Reilly Automotive in a report on Monday, March 15th.
+They set a “neutral” rating and a $493.00 price target on the stock.
+Eight analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+O’Reilly Automotive currently has a consensus rating of “Buy” and an average target price of $529.20.

-O’Reilly Automotive announced that its Board of Directors has authorized a share buyback program on Wednesday, February 10th that allows the company to repurchase $1.00 billion in outstanding shares.
-This repurchase authorization allows the specialty retailer to repurchase up to 3% of its stock through open market purchases.
-Stock repurchase programs are generally an indication that the company’s board believes its shares are undervalued.
+O’Reilly Automotive announced that its Board of Directors has initiated a share repurchase plan on Wednesday, February 10th that authorizes the company to buyback $1.00 billion in shares.
+This buyback authorization authorizes the specialty retailer to buy up to 3% of its shares through open market purchases.
+Shares buyback plans are generally a sign that the company’s leadership believes its stock is undervalued.

-In other news, SVP Scott E. Kraus sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, April 16th.
-The stock was sold at an average price of $528.67, for a total value of $2,643,350.00.
-Following the completion of the transaction, the senior vice president now owns 6,530 shares in the company, valued at approximately $3,452,215.10.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, COO Jeff M. Shaw sold 5,820 shares of the firm’s stock in a transaction that occurred on Friday, April 16th.
-The shares were sold at an average price of $525.83, for a total value of $3,060,330.60.
-Following the completion of the transaction, the chief operating officer now owns 24,605 shares of the company’s stock, valued at approximately $12,938,047.15.
+In other O’Reilly Automotive news, CFO Thomas Mcfall sold 11,140 shares of the business’s stock in a transaction dated Thursday, March 25th.
+The shares were sold at an average price of $487.49, for a total value of $5,430,638.60.
+Following the transaction, the chief financial officer now directly owns 16,902 shares in the company, valued at $8,239,555.98.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, Director Thomas Hendrickson sold 350 shares of the company’s stock in a transaction that occurred on Tuesday, February 23rd.
+The stock was sold at an average price of $450.00, for a total transaction of $157,500.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 56,229 shares of company stock valued at $27,958,427.
-2.43% of the stock is currently owned by company insiders.
+Insiders have sold a total of 56,229 shares of company stock valued at $27,958,427 in the last three months.
+Company insiders own 2.43% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Principal Financial Group Inc. raised its stake in O’Reilly Automotive by 0.5% during the fourth quarter.
-Principal Financial Group Inc. now owns 1,775,719 shares of the specialty retailer’s stock valued at $803,637,000 after buying an additional 8,267 shares during the last quarter.
-Bank of New York Mellon Corp raised its stake in O’Reilly Automotive by 6.6% during the fourth quarter.
-Bank of New York Mellon Corp now owns 854,718 shares of the specialty retailer’s stock valued at $386,820,000 after buying an additional 52,861 shares during the last quarter.
-Norges Bank purchased a new position in O’Reilly Automotive during the fourth quarter valued at $333,624,000.
-Parnassus Investments CA raised its stake in O’Reilly Automotive by 2.8% during the fourth quarter.
-Parnassus Investments CA now owns 393,564 shares of the specialty retailer’s stock valued at $178,115,000 after buying an additional 10,870 shares during the last quarter.
-Finally, Wells Fargo & Company MN raised its stake in O’Reilly Automotive by 14.0% during the fourth quarter.
-Wells Fargo & Company MN now owns 378,753 shares of the specialty retailer’s stock valued at $171,413,000 after buying an additional 46,483 shares during the last quarter.
-Institutional investors own 82.00% of the company’s stock.
+Several hedge funds have recently modified their holdings of ORLY.
+Concord Wealth Partners bought a new stake in shares of O’Reilly Automotive during the fourth quarter worth $25,000.
+Childress Capital Advisors LLC acquired a new position in O’Reilly Automotive during the fourth quarter worth $27,000.
+Pinnacle Bancorp Inc. acquired a new position in O’Reilly Automotive during the first quarter worth $36,000.
+Cumberland Partners Ltd acquired a new stake in O’Reilly Automotive in the fourth quarter valued at $38,000.
+Finally, Perigon Wealth Management LLC acquired a new stake in shares of O’Reilly Automotive during the 4th quarter worth about $39,000.
+82.00% of the stock is owned by institutional investors.

 O'Reilly Automotive, Inc, together with its subsidiaries, operates as a retailer of automotive aftermarket parts, tools, supplies, equipment, and accessories in the United States.
 The company provides new and remanufactured automotive hard parts and maintenance items, such as alternators, batteries, brake system components, belts, chassis parts, driveline parts, engine parts, fuel pumps, hoses, starters, temperature control, water pumps, antifreeze, appearance products, engine additives, filters, fluids, lighting products, and oil and wiper blades; and accessories, including floor mats, seat covers, and truck accessories.